The stationary SQUID: Heating due to current flow

-The upper curve in Fig.~\ref{KWf} shows the voltage as a function of the flux for the same parameters as for the lower curve, but now current heating was taken into account, assuming Eq.~(\ref{heat}), with $\eta =3\times 10^3j_0^{-2}$.
-We see that the effect of current heating is similar to that of decreasing the ratio $w_{\rm N}/w_{\rm S}$: the steep rise becomes gradual.
+Assuming that heat flow to the substrate equals power dissipation also before the stationary regime is achieved, we have solved the system of differential equations (\ref{Eulit})--(\ref{heat}) in order to obtain the functions $\psi (x,t)$, $\varphi (x,t)$, and $\ep (x,t)$.
+The upper curve in Fig.~\ref{KWf} shows the final voltage as a function of the flux when heating is taken into account, assuming Eq.~(\ref{heat}) with $\eta = 10^4$, for the same parameters as for the lower curve.
+We see that the main effect of heating is similar to that of decreasing the ratio $w_{\rm N}/w_{\rm S}$: the steep rise becomes gradual.
 The similarity between the two cases may be attributed to the reduction of the ability to carry current in the vicinity of the normal electrode.
+In addition, the size of the voltage modulation decreases, as expected from the fact that there are higher temperatures along the circuit.

 As expected, the hottest region in the circuit is found in the connector at the right, close to the branching point.
-Along the branches of the loop, the temperature gradually increases as the right connector is approached; this temperature is larger in the branch where the total current is smaller.
-Surprisingly, higher temperatures are encountered for $\Phi\approx 0$ than for $\Phi\approx 0.5\Phi_0$, but in the former case the hot regions along the branches of the loop are shorter.
+Along the branches of the loop, the temperature is almost uniform in most of the circuit and increases gradually in the vicinity of the branching point at the right.
+Since the current density is discontinuous at the branching point, the temperature is also discontinuous within the present model.

-For values of $\eta$ that are larger (respectively smaller) than $\eta =3\times 10^3j_0^{-2}$, we may expect to obtain a $\varphi_{\rm N}(\Phi )$ curve that is similar to the upper curve in Fig.~\ref{KWf} provided that the surrounding temperature is lowered (respectively raised), so as to yield the same temperature at the right extreme of the loop.
+For values of $\eta$ that are larger (respectively smaller) than $\eta =10^4$, we may expect to obtain a $\varphi_{\rm N}(\Phi )$ curve that is similar to the upper curve in Fig.~\ref{KWf} provided that the surrounding temperature is lowered (respectively raised), so as to yield the same temperature at the right extreme of the loop.

-\subsection{Thermal noise}
+\section{Thermal noise}

 In this section we take thermal noise into account, and investigate to what extent it limits the flux resolution of the proposed device.
 Thermal noise affects the evolutions of the electrochemical potential and of the order parameter.
 We will add its influence using a formalism in which length and time are discretized.